Moose Tales, Eleven short stories of the largest deer family.

 If I had my way, I'd live at moose camp for months on end.
 Taking pictures, calling, following and just generally enjoying moose in their natural habitat.

-Now, here we are in 2014 and I'm planning the trip for this coming fall.
+Now, here we are in several years later and I'm planning the trip for this coming fall.
 Lists upon lists to make and check.

 Planning is a big part of a successful moose camp.
 Success is not measured by a kill.
 No, success is measured by lasting memories, time with friends, family and moments captured.
 If we are fortunate to harvest a moose, we show the utmost respect for the animal.
 We eat what we bring home; moose meat is the leanest of all red meat and like most wild game is extremely healthy too.
 No injected hormones, no feedlots, not grain fed – only grass fed meat.